meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step3.md

 ![Frontend Errors](../assets/frontend-errors.png)

-The APM metric we care about is called `trace.flask.request.hits` and `trace.flask.request.errors`.
+Remember before we mentioned that the APM metrics were instrumented for the `trace.flask.` namespace.
+So the metrics we'll focus on are called `trace.flask.request.hits` and `trace.flask.request.errors`.
 Let’s use this to create our first SLI.